Evil-Coder-11212/Current-Time/README.md

 ## Quotes for programmer
 ```
-Its not about comments its about organize.
+Its not about comments its about organizment.
 ```